 The Buffin family came to this country from France before the American Revolution and settled in the eastern part of Henrico County.
 They owned a large home on what is now Buffin Road.
 During the Civil War the Union, forces marched up Osborne Turnpike to the location.
 They ordered the family out of the house, moved a cannon into the yard, and blew up the house.
 The family had to live in the slave quarters until they could rebuild their home.

 An 1819 map of the eastern section of Henrico County shows a Carter’s Mill in the immediate area of what is now Carter’s Mill Road.
 The road is named for the Carter family who operated the mill.

 Cedar Hill Farm derived its name from a large grove of cedar trees that once surrounded the home.
 The house served as a hospital for wounded Confederates and was in direct line of fire during battle.
-This home was one of many that served as a hospital during the fierce fighting that occurred in Henrico County during the War Between the States.
+This home was one of many that served as a hospital during the fierce fighting that occurred in Henrico County during the Civil War.

 To reach the Springfield and Deep Run Coal Pits, which were located about 10 miles northwest of Richmond, a branch line of the railroad approximately 31/2 miles long was needed.
 The owners of the coal mines, Duval, Burton & Company advanced the money to build the track.
 The money was returned to them by the R.F. & P. Railroad.

 In 1867, the Springfield and Deep Run Coal Mining operation rebuilt the Branch Line at Hungary (Laurel) and contracted with the R.F. & P. for the transportation of coal from the pits to a coal yard at 5th and Byrd Streets in Richmond.

 Named for the Courtney family.
 Robert M. Courtney served the Confederacy during the Civil War by training troops at Laurel.
 Another brother served in the Confederate military.